Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Verification

 Next, we consider the validator set associated with a peer to be \textit{inconsistent} if: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item [C1] We have entity labels for at least 10\% of the validators, \textit{but} less than 90\% of these are identical (except if they are not all ENS names\footnote{Human-readable names associated with Ethereum addresses} or Rocketpool\footnote{Rocketpool validators are often home run and an individual could run their personal and Rocketpool validators on the same machine.}). \end{itemize} The above condition is the counterpart to condition 1 for labeling a validator set as consistent.
 Importantly, we are less restrictive, i.e., only require 10\% of the labels as opposed to 30\%, when deciding whether the validator set is inconsistent.
 We make exceptions for two known examples where we expect inconsistencies.
 All other peers are labeled as unknown.

-Table~\ref{tab:label_consistency} shows the consistency of the validator sets located on the peers, both by percent of each node's peers and the proportion of located validators that are part of a consistent validator set. \textbf{We highlight that the vast majority of validator sets located on peers are consistent -- 93\% of peers across all machines. }
+Table~\ref{tab:label_consistency} shows the consistency of the validator sets located on the peers, both by percent of each node's peers and the proportion of located validators that are part of a consistent validator set. \textbf{We highlight that the vast majority of validator sets located on peers are consistent -- 93.75\% of peers across all machines.}

-When we, however, turn to the proportion of validators these figures experience a significant shift -- only 67.08\% of validators located are part of consistent sets.
+When we, however, turn to the proportion of validators these figures experience a significant shift -- only 63.67\% of validators located are part of consistent sets.
 This is a result of the inconsistent validator sets being significantly larger on average than the average validator set size.
 We proceed with a more in-depth investigation of these inconsistent validators.

-\Paragraph{Service providers} There are a total of 15 peers on which we locate inconsistent validator sets containing at least twenty validators, with the biggest validator set having 47,595 validators.
-We calculate the pairwise overlap between these sets and visualize the result in Figure~\ref{fig:overlap} with peers sorted by size (i.e., peer 0 has the largest validator set, and peer 14 has the smallest).
+\Paragraph{Service providers} There are a total of 17 peers on which we locate inconsistent validator sets containing at least 200 validators, with the biggest validator set having 84,165 validators.
+We calculate the pairwise overlap between these sets and visualize the result in Figure~\ref{fig:overlap} with peers sorted by size (i.e., peer 0 has the largest validator set, and peer 16 has the smallest).
 Each peer has a non-zero overlap with at least one of the other peers, and there is significant overlap between many of the peers.
-While we cannot know for sure what the reason is, we presume that these peers are what we will refer to as \textit{P2P service providers} throughout, i.e., service providers that help validators to quickly disseminate and receive messages e.g., bloXroute\cite{bloxroute}.
+We presume that these peers are what we will refer to as \textit{P2P service providers} throughout, i.e., service providers that help validators to quickly disseminate and receive messages e.g., bloXroute\cite{bloxroute}.

 Our main reasons for believing these peers to be service providers are that (1) they have access to attestations from a diverse (i.e., inconsistent) and large set of validators and (2) they have a large overlap in the validator set with different peers.
 Lower overlaps between these peers could be due to a variety of reasons including the peers belonging to different providers or geographical differences.